fspecque/test/pkgdown/index.md

 The `AddScore` functions have an advantage over the `Score` functions.
-They allow to then scale the scores between zero and one and to standardize their direction (the closer to one, always the better), improving interpretability.
+They allow to then scale the scores between zero and one and to standardize their direction (the closer to one, always the better), facilitating their readability.
-Then, scores can be plotted to readily compare the different integrations:
+Scores can eventually be plotted to readily compare the different integrations:

 ```R
 # scale